hightechu/hightechu-openspace/README.md

 ### Mention the four user stories that your team has decided to work on.

+### Please note that the roles assigned here have changed drastically since writing this.

 Here are the things we decided to start with this week:
 1. User Story 1
 -	As a user, I want a peaceful game so that I can relax during exam season.
 Art – Avery